-Harbor porpoise are not designated as depleted under the MMPA or listed as threatened or endangered under the Endangered Species Act.
-Because the PBR is undetermined, it is unknown if the minimum estimate of the mean annual U.S. commercial fishery-related mortality and serious injury rate (72 porpoise) can be considered insignificant and approaching zero mortality and serious injury rate.
-The total estimated annual level of human-caused mortality and serious injury is 72 harbor porpoise.
-Because the most recent abundance estimate is more than 8 years old and information on incidental harbor porpoise mortality and serious injury in commercial fisheries is not complete, the Gulf of Alaska stock of harbor porpoise is classified as a strategic stock.
-Population trends and status of this stock relative to its Optimum Sustainable Population are currently unknown.
+Harbor porpoise are not designated as depleted under the Marine Mammal Protection Act or listed as threatened or endangered under the Endangered Species Act.
+The abundance estimate for this stock is unknown because the existing estimate is more than 8 years old and so the PBR level is considered undetermined.
+Because the PBR is undetermined and fisheries observer coverage is limited and aged, it is unknown if the minimum estimate of the mean annual mortality and serious injury rate (72 porpoise) in U.S. commercial fisheries can be considered insignificant and approaching zero mortality and serious injury rate.
+NMFS considers this stock strategic because the level of mortality and serious injury would likely exceed the PBR level if we had a newer abundance estimate and complete fisheries observer coverage.
+Population trends and status of this stock relative to its Optimum Sustainable Population are unknown.